4d/4d-for-ios/website/translated_docs/ja/Features-DeepLinking.md

 ## A MORE MODERN APPROACH

 Universal links provide several key benefits that aren't available with custom URL schemes.
-More specifically, universal links are:
+Specifically, universal links are:

 * **Unique**: Unlike custom URL schemes, universal links can’t be claimed by other apps because they use standard HTTP or HTTPS links to your website.

 * **Secure**: When users install your app, iOS verifies that your website allows your app to open URLs on its behalf.
-Only you can create and upload the file granting this permission to your web server, to make sure the association of your website with your app is secure.
+Only you can create and upload the file granting this permission to your web server, so the association of your website with your app is secure.

 * **Flexible**: Universal links work even when your app is not installed.
 In this case, tapping a link to your website opens the content in Safari.

 * **Simple**: A single URL works for both your website and your app.

-* **Private**: Other apps can communicate with your app with no need to know if your app is installed.
+* **Private**: Other apps can communicate with your app without needing to know if your app is installed.

 ## UNIVERSAL LINKS IN THE PROJECT EDITOR